kwongtn/Bluecoins-ImportTool/README.md

 ## Future functionality
-### Backlog tool
-Will be completed in the near future, json file will be future proofed for advanced json support.
-The backlog tool will enable users to define current balance (balance as recorded in the bluecoins app) and actual balance (balance in the real world).
-As transactions are being input, the current balance will be updated accordingly in memory and in the json file.
-The goal is for the user to match both the current and actual balance.

-### Placeholder support
-Transaction creator to match current balance and actual balance.

 ### Softcode default json file location
 Selecting "d" on the json file selection page will no longer be required to be hardcoded.
 Default path will be defined as ".\Bluecoins-Import.json".